byronpendason/byronpendason.github.io/young_penda.md

 "What is going on?"
 Penda asked.

-"Please, be quiet, lord Penda!" whispered the thegn[^thanage] urgently, "We do not want the ettin from the swamp to hear us!"
+"Please, be quiet, lord Penda!" whispered Æþelred urgently, "We do not want the ettin from the swamp to hear us!"

 "What is going on?"
 Penda again tried asking, this time in a whisper.